-Jennie Aiello wasn’t the only leader of the New Haven garment workers’ strike of 1933.
-Still only in her teens, she was certainly a key to its success.
+Jennie Aiello wasn’t the only leader of the New Haven garment workers strike of 1933.
+But she was certainly a key to its success.

 On a cold day in April, Jennie slid down the clothing chute from the second-floor cutting room of the huge Lesnow Brothers shirt factory to rally the stitchers on the first floor to strike.

 New York City was the center of the garment industry, but in the 1920s so-called “runaways” moved to Connecticut, New Jersey and Pennsylvania to avoid paying union wages.
-Clothing manufacturers were attracted to New Haven because of its cheap factory space and large pool of poor African-Americans and immigrants – mostly Polish and Italian.
-Wages were low in the city because hardware and weapons makers had floundered after World War I ended
+New Haven attracted clothing manufacturers because of its cheap factory space and large pool of poor African-Americans and immigrants – mostly Polish and Italian.
+Wages were low in the city because hardware and weapons makers had floundered after World War I ended.

 By 1933, workers were growing increasingly desperate as the Depression sent mainstay employers reeling: Sargent Brothers Manufacturing laid off workers and L. Candee Rubber Co. went under.
 In 1931, the Winchester Repeating Arms Company went into receivership.

-Thousands of men and women were then working in New Haven’s needle trades centered on Wooster Square.
+Thousands of men and women then worked in New Haven’s needle trades centered on Wooster Square.
 During the early years of the Depression, New Haven led the state in the number of work certificates issued to young women, 20 percent of whom were under the age of 16.

 Wages were low and hours were long.
-Spreaders in the cutting rooms, where Jennie worked, were paid $4.50 for a 54-hour week ($80.63 in today’s equivalent) and cuff turners earned $4 for a 60-hour week (today’s equivalent of $71.68).
-The work was seasonal and employees were laid off for long periods.
+Spreaders in the cutting rooms, where Jennie worked, earned $4.50 for a 54-hour week ($80.63 in today’s equivalent).
+Cuff turners earned $4 for a 60-hour week (today’s equivalent of $71.68).
+The work was seasonal and employees had to take long layoffs.

 Working conditions in these sweat shops were abysmal: dangerous, unsanitary, unventilated and unheated.
 Plant managers often sexually abused the female workers, some in their early teens.